rayfrankenstein/AITOW/README.md

 "From a developer's perspective Agile is a cult.
 I've been in software development for 15 years now and have worked multiple "Agile" projects.
 I've learned the hard way that Agile never means the same thing from the perspective of the guy on the ground actually writing the code.
 In most cases it's a excuse to have short development cycles with poorly defined gates.
 Usually "Agile" just boils down to a poorly run waterfall process from the end dev's perspective.

 When I hear "Agile" now a days I just tells me I need to up my billing rate and make sure my contract has been run past my lawyer."--DarkKaplah, [https://developers.slashdot.org/story/19/08/26/045216/agile-programming-is-not-dead-quite-the-opposite#comments](https://developers.slashdot.org/story/19/08/26/045216/agile-programming-is-not-dead-quite-the-opposite#comments)

 ---
+"While agile claims to be many things, in practice it's usually a mixture of red-tape and rituals which promotes processes that reduce programmers into interchangeable cogs in a machine whose sole purpose is to churn through an assembly line of tickets.

+There are perhaps many reasons to be frustrated with Agile, and I've written much on the subject.
+However my biggest gripe is that is effectively undermines the creative or R&D style elements of being a programmer.
+Sure you may get to design how the data flows through the system, choices of technologies and libraries, pick programming patterns or languages, but true creativity is usually reserved for projects you work on in your own time - outside of work."--DevIceMan, [https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/](https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/)

+---